Data Lineage: Interview Questions & Deep Dive (2026)

 Confusing lineage with a data catalog

 A catalog describes what data exists (schema, descriptions, owners).
 Lineage describes how data flows (origins, transformations, dependencies).
-They are complementary but solve different problems.
+Complementary but solve different problems.

 Only mentioning table-level lineage

 Table-level is the minimum.
-Column-level is what makes lineage actually useful.
+Column-level is what makes lineage useful in practice.
 If you only discuss table-level, interviewers may conclude you have surface knowledge.

 Treating lineage as a one-time documentation effort